Tonight (TobyMac album): Other songs

 "Showstopper" was used as a part of the NFL Thursday Night Football promotional material, and the 2009 World Series.
-It also has been the official theme song for the WWE Fatal 4-Way Pay-Per View event, and the song was also promoted for ESPY's Best US Male Olympian.
+It also was the official theme song for the WWE Fatal 4-Way Pay-Per View event, and the song was also promoted for ESPY's Best US Male Olympian.
 "Showstopper" and "Funky Jesus Music" were both premiered at the Winter Wonder Slam 09 Tour.
-"Funky Jesus Music" was included on the "Hits Deep Live" album.
-On "Hits Deep Live" when TobyMac tells the crowd to say, "Ola Ola Eh" this is a reference to the song Sweet Dreams (La Bouche song) by La Bouche.
+"Funky Jesus Music" was included on the Hits Deep Live album.
+On Hits Deep Live, TobyMac telling the crowd to say "Ola Ola Eh" is a reference to the song "Sweet Dreams" by La Bouche.

 Accolades

 The album won a Dove Award for Rock/Contemporary Album of the Year at the 42nd GMA Dove Awards.
 The songs "Get Back Up", "Tonight" and "Showstopper" were also nominated.